Understanding Why Side Effects Occur

 Diarrhea

-Diarrhea typically occurs in the first 1-2 weeks after a dose change and resolves on its own.
+Diarrhea typically occurs in the first 1-2 weeks after a dose change and usually improves on its own within a few days.
 If persistent, ensure adequate hydration and avoid sugar alcohols (common in sugar-free foods) which can worsen symptoms.

 Rare but Serious Side Effects